Quantum backreaction in an analog black hole

 For properly following the different steps of the computation, we use Eqs. \eqref{eq37} and \eqref{BR4} for rewriting \eqref{BR2} as:

 Let us first consider the real part of \eqref{BR6}.
 From Eq. \eqref{eq.recast} it reads

 Using the explicit expressions \eqref{eq.ope} and \eqref{eq39} this reads

-At this point it is important to stress that the infrared divergence of the term $\langle\hat\theta^2\rangle$ in one dimension is killed by the spatial derivative in \eqref{BR8}, a result which has been proven in Ref. \cite{Anderson2015}.
-Thus Eq. \eqref{BR7} can {\it a priori} be solved in any dimension, as illustrated below.
+Equation \eqref{BR8} is an unsteady Bernoulli equation.
+Its classical version is usually obtained by performing a Madelung transform on the Gross-Pitaevskii equation.
+We consider here the next order which involves quadratic quantum contributions and the corresponding modifications of the density and phase of the classical field.
+In the first line it involves the classical modification of the phase (the velocity potential) together with a quantum fluctuation term ($\Re\langle\hat\eta\hat\theta\rangle$) and the interacting term resulting from the non-linear dependence of pressure on density, also affected by quantum fluctuations (the $g^{(2)}$ factor).
+The second line is the contribution of the so-called quantum pressure term which involves the modification $\delta\rho$ of the classical density and a quantum correction corresponding to the ``quantum depletion'' $\langle \hat{a}^\dagger\hat{a}\rangle=\langle\hat{\theta}^2\rangle - \tfrac14 \delta(\boldsymbol{0})/\rho_{\rm\sss GP}+\tfrac14 g^{(2)}$, see Eq. \eqref{eq39}.
+At this point it is important to stress that the infrared divergence of $\langle \hat{a}^\dagger\hat{a} \rangle$ in one dimension is killed by the spatial derivative in \eqref{BR8}, a result which has been proven in Ref. \cite{Anderson2015}.
+Thus Eq. \eqref{BR8} can {\it a priori} be solved in any dimension, as illustrated below.

 It is shown in Appendix \ref{app.B} that the imaginary part of \eqref{BR6} can be cast in the form of a continuity equation

 where

 Eq. \eqref{BR9} is of the form